manishmitra017/video-sop/README.md

 ### Output

-The script will perform all the necessary steps and, upon completion, you will find the generated user journey in the `journeys/` directory.
-The output file will be a Markdown file named after the original video (e.g., `journeys/your_video_name_journey.md`).
+Upon completion, you will find two Markdown files in the `journeys/` directory, both named after the original video:

+*   `your_video_name_journey.md`: An extremely detailed, step-by-step log of every action, including all visible on-screen text.
+This file is designed to be processed by another AI.
+*   `your_video_name_summary.md`: A concise, human-readable summary of the user's key actions, with the corresponding URL for each step.